-Norfolk Police look for arson suspect
+Police look for ID of man in video after Jeep lit on fire in Downtown Norfolk garage

-NORFOLK, Va. - Police are looking for a person they believe is an arson suspect stemming from an incident where a car was lit on fire.
+NORFOLK, Va. - Norfolk Police are looking for a person they believe is an arson suspect, after an incident where a car was lit on fire.

-According to police, who have released video of a potential suspect in the case, the fire happened to a 2018 Jeep Sahara in the 400 block of Bank Street around 3 a.m. on April 15.
+According to police, who have released video of a potential suspect in the case, the fire engulfed a 2018 Jeep Sahara in the 400 block of Bank Street around 3 a.m. on April 15.

 The actual identity of the suspect is not known, but police are hoping that somebody may notice the person in the video.